drowe67/codec2-dev/codec2-dev/stm32/unittest/README_unittest.txt

    test_run    Each test is run in a subdirectory here.

+Compiling:

+   cd to the src directory and run "make clean all".

 Test Run Scripts:

+XXXXX
    The basics of running each test are included as comments in the test's source code.
 However some test code is used be multiple tests and some tests have several actions to setup their data or check their